Shadow Lake Circuit

 Lake St Clair National Park

-Directions - Located two and a half hours north west of Hobart, take the Brooker Hwy north and follow the signs for New Norfolk.
+Directions - The Shadow Lake Circuit is located two and a half hours north west of Hobart in Lake St Clair National Park.
+Take the Brooker Highway north and follow the signs for New Norfolk.
 Cross the River Derwent at New Norfolk and then follow the Lyall Highway north west all the way to Derwent Bridge.
 Turn onto Lake St Clair Road and follow this all the way to the car park for the Lake St Clair Lodge.
 The walk trails all start from the same location a short distance west of the lodge.

 The Hike - With our stay at Lake St Clair coinciding with a bit of a cold snap, some snow on the mountains was making for a great experience.
 After one day of it snowing at lower altitudes we woke up on the last full day we were there to normal conditions around the Lake St Clair Lodge.
 With an enjoyable group outing on the Larmairremener Tabelti after breakfast, my main focus for the afternoon was to tackle the 14km Shadow Lake Circuit that seemed like a good compromise given Mount Rufus was a little longer and possibly harder to navigate with the snowfall we'd received.